Jeunese/jeunese.github.io/docs/ux-writing.md

 ## UX writing and content design

-UX writer and content designers (sometimes called content writers) have a lot in common.
+UX writers and content designers (sometimes called content writers) have a lot in common.
 Both work with Product Design to create, deliver, and modify content to maximise the user experience of a product.

-However, UX writing focuses more using UI copy to facilitate the user experience of a product, while content design focuses more on the design of the product itself, which can include written content, but also involves designing the layout, flow, and the type of content to include.
+However, UX writing focuses more on UI copy to facilitate the user experience of a product, while content design focuses more on the design of the product itself, which can include written content, but also involves designing the layout, flow, and the type of content to include.

 A content designer tends to be involved in a broader range of activities than a UX writer, identifying user needs for content and creating solutions that meet these needs.
 This solution might involve writing in-product content, but it might not.
 It might instead involve establishing consistency across platforms, restructuring the content on a page, making content more accessible, or developing other forms of media such as videos, graphics, animations, and audio.